ksu-cs-textbooks/cis526/content/00-forward/06-syllabus/_index.md

 ### Course Structure

-This course is divided in modules, which typically consist of a series of lesson content (as video lectures or online textbook materials) followed by a hands-on tutorial.
+This course is divided in weekly modules, organized around three topics and consisting of a series of lesson contents (as video lectures or online textbook materials) followed by a hands-on tutorial.
 The tutorials show how to take the ideas just discussed in the lessons and apply them in creating web applications in a step-by-step manner.
-Following every third module is a larger project assignment, where you will utilize the skills you've been developing from the lessons and tutorials to iteratively create a web application.
+At the end of each module is a larger project assignment, where you will utilize the skills you've been developing from the lessons and tutorials to iteratively create a web application.

-For the eight-week summer course, each cluster of three modules plus project should be completed in one week.
-There is a lot to learn and much of the learning involved is hands-on as you work on the code for tutorials and your projects.
-It is recommended you set aside 10-20 hours per week to focus on this course.

 ### The Work